ilyamusabirov/hci-lambdaprototyping-tutorial/docs/050bandit.md

 ## Task ideas

-- Implement other MAB algorithms and extentions (TS, UCB)
+- Implement other MAB algorithms and extensions (TS, UCB)
-- Contextual Bandit and context detection via chatbot for different settings
+- Contextual Bandit and context detection via a chatbot for different settings
 - Functions for offline learning based on history in DynamoDB
 - Prototype texting fixtures:
-    - implement some features to quickly change and load bandit state so not to start from scratch
+    - implement some features to quickly change and load bandit state so as not to start from scratch
-    - e.g. add 'cheater mode' with commands adding sequence of rewards to some arms, or directly setting up interesting priors
+    - e.g. add 'cheater mode' with commands adding a sequence of rewards to some arms, or directly setting up interesting priors

 ## Advanced references for bandit ideas